Timewatch

 Timewatch is a long-running British television series showing documentaries on historical subjects, spanning all human history.
 It was first broadcast on 29 September 1982 and is produced by the BBC.

 The Timewatch brandname is used as a banner title in the UK, but many of the individual documentaries are unbranded with BBC continuity outside the domestic British market.

 Episodes

-Viewer figures are taken from the Broadcasters' Audience Research Board Ltd. website for the day that the episode was first aired.
+Viewer figures are taken from the Broadcasters' Audience Research Board Ltd. website for the day that the episode was first broadcast.
+This is currently a list of some episodes, far from all.